 Her work focuses on Japan’s artistic interactions with the rest of East Asia and beyond, nihonga and yōga; “export art” and the world’s fairs; practices of image circulation, exhibition, and display; and the relationship between image-making and the kabuki theater.

-Her forthcoming book is titled, Making Modern Japanese-Style Painting: Kano Hogai and the Search for Images.
+- Making Modern Japanese-Style Painting: Kano Hogai and the Search for Images.
 Chicago: University of Chicago Press, 2015.

 - “Yamato-e Across the Edo-Meiji Transition: Sumiyoshi Hirokata and Fenollosa” 「明治維新を越えたやまと絵——住吉広賢とフェノロサ」 in Shimohara Miho, ed., Kinsei yamato-e saikō 『近世やまと絵再考』, pp. 193-217.
 Tokyo: Bruecke, 2013.

 - “New Art and the Display of Antiquities in Mid-Meiji Tokyo.”
 Review of Japanese Culture and Society XXIV (December 2012), 137-54.